 As long as you have the space for it on your countertop, a double sink really is twice as good as a single one.
 It makes washing dishes easier, and if you don't like washing dishes, it provides extra space where you can let them pile up.
 In the bathroom, a double sink provides his and her washing areas or a dedicated vessel for soaking linens.

-Your new double sink is probably longer than the existing one, so you'll need to make a wider hole.
-If the waste outlet is lined up with the center of the sink, it's a good idea to cut half the extra width from one side of the countertop and the other half from the other side to preserve this symmetry and make it easier to hook up the P-trap.
+Your new double sink is probably longer than the old one, so you'll need to make a wider hole.
+If the drain pipe's waste outlet in the wall is lined up with the center of the sink, it's a good idea to cut half the extra width from one side of the countertop and the other half from the other side to preserve this symmetry and make it easier to hook up the P-trap.
 After you're done, test the sink to make sure it fits, then clean up any caulk residue left over from the old sink.

 Changing Single Sink to Double

-It's easier to install the faucet, faucet hose, drain strainer assemblies and garbage disposal bracket to the new sink before you drop it in.
+It's easier to install the faucet, faucet hoses, sink strainer assembly and garbage disposal bracket to the new sink before you drop it in.
 Apply a bead of caulk around the rim, set the sink in place and secure it with mounting clips.
 Mount the garbage disposal, if there is one, and you're ready to hook up the P-trap.